Security reports are available starting in Enterprise Edition.

-Security Reports quickly give you the big picture on your application's security.
+Security reports quickly give you the big picture of your application's security.
 They allow you to know where you stand compared to the most common security mistakes made in the past:

 - PCI DSS (versions 4.0 and 3.2.1)